Battery Equivalents and Replacements

 Long Story Short: If You are looking for a 6-volt lantern battery, go for a spring-top non-rechargeable 6-volt lantern battery from reputable brands.

-While carbon-zinc batteries feature relatively short shelf life and somewhat smaller capacity, they are rather affordable batteries.
+While carbon-zinc batteries feature a relatively short shelf life and somewhat smaller capacity, they are rather affordable batteries.

-Alkaline batteries offer larger capacity and a shelf life of up to 5 years but cost somewhat more - if You need just a couple of these batteries (regardless of the use), perhaps alkaline batteries are the better choice, despite the price difference.
+Alkaline batteries offer a larger capacity and a shelf life of up to 5 years but cost somewhat more - if You need just a couple of these batteries (regardless of the use), perhaps alkaline batteries are the better choice, despite the price difference.

 And when the old battery is replaced by the new one, dispose of the old battery properly - recycle it!